Los Angeles Fire Department: History

-Since 1978 the LAFD has provided emergency medical and fire suppression services to the city of San Fernando by contract.
+Since 1978, the LAFD has provided emergency medical and fire suppression services to the city of San Fernando by contract.

-In responses to the 2020 pandemic, the LAFD has helped to administer the COVID-19 vaccine to residents from Los Angeles.
-Also, more than 1,800 Los Angeles firefighters have received the COVID-19 vaccine.
+In responses to the 2020 pandemic, the LAFD helped administer the COVID-19 vaccine to residents from Los Angeles.

 In 2022, Kristin Crowley became the first female, and the first openly gay, chief of the LAFD.

 Modern day

 A 2021 Los Angeles Times investigation revealed that more than 54 percent of all fires requiring an LAFD response were associated with homelessness.
 Most are unintentional, resulting from the use of open-flame cooking equipment or campfires near tents and other flammable materials.
 Until June 2024, the city could not prohibit unhoused people from performing vital activities like cooking, and attempts to remove encampments from high-risk areas had been blocked by the United States Court of Appeals for the Ninth Circuit, which had ruled that the city was obligated to provide housing for the residents of a removed encampment.

 About a third of homeless-related fires are classed as arson by the LAFD.
 The LAFD only forwards arson cases to the Police Department for investigation when there is significant property damage or they believe the victim was being targeted.
 Thus, very few homeless-related arsons are prosecuted.
 The problem of homeless-related fires becomes more grave with each passing year: